How To Help Your Child Learn To Read

 Some children will naturally learn to read at a faster rate than others.

-As you’re working with your child to teach them how to read, it’s important to recognize this fact, and not compare your child’s progress to their peers, or siblings, especially if those peers or siblings developed reading skills at a faster rate.
+As you’re working with your child to teach them how to read, it’s important to recognize this fact.

-It is, however important to recognize signs of reading and learning impairments, which may require intervention.
+However, it is important to recognize signs of reading and learning impairments, which may require intervention.

 We’ll look at this in the next section.